Deriving the number of jobs in proximity services from the number of inhabitants in French rural municipalities: Results

 \section{Results}

 In this section, we present the results obtained when applying the method on the data from 1999, 2006 and 2008.

-The coefficients of the quantile regression for each set of $tMFM$ and the 1999 data are presented in Table \ref{Table1}.
-All the coefficients are significant.
+The coefficients of the quantile regression for each set of $tMFM$ obtain with the regression quantile $\tau=0.01$ and the 1999 data are presented in Table \ref{Table1}.
+All the coefficients are significant and the associated standard deviations are quite low.
+The quantile regression model is significant with one percentile but also with five percentile, ten percentile and the median but we choose the focus on the results for one percentile because we want to be as close as possible to the minimum.
 Figure \ref{Figure3} shows the relation given by the model for 1999 for $tMFM \in ]0,5]$ and $tMFM > 30$.
-As we can see on the graphs, we obtained a good fit of the model.
+As we can see on the scatter plots, we obtained a good fit of the model.
 To assess changes over time in the relationship we have repeated the procedure in 2006 and 2008 (using $tMFM$ from 1999).
-Figure \ref{Figure4} presents the comparison for 2006 and 2008 with 1999 for a 500 and a 3000 inhabitants municipality.
-For each $tMFM$ interval we observe that the number of proximity service jobs per inhabitant tends to increase with time.
 We note that, for all the $tMFM$ intervals, the slope is positive, and it is the highest for $tMFM > 30$.
 This implies that the number of proximity service jobs created (or destroyed) is higher in big municipalities than in a small one, when the population evolves, and even higher for municipalities that are far from their $MFM$.

-The model also shows a relation between the $tMFM$ (in minutes) and the evaluated number of proximity service jobs per inhabitant.
-Figure \ref{Figure4} illustrates this relation for two sizes of municipalities (500 and 3000 inhabitants) and three years (1999, 2006 and 2008).
+Figure \ref{Figure4} shows the results for 2006 and 2008 with 1999 for a 500 and a 3000 inhabitants municipality.
+For each $tMFM$ interval we observe that the number of proximity service jobs per inhabitant tends to increase with time.
 One can see that the number of proximity service jobs per inhabitant is smaller for $tMFM <15$ and then increases.
-It is coherent with the results presented in \cite{Mordier2010} which shows the number of service providers is higher in isolated rural area than in suburbs of rural center.The same author shows the number of service providers in rural centres suburbs is smaller than the on in rural centres (defined as having at least 1500 jobs).
+It is coherent with the results presented in \cite{Mordier2010} which shows the number of service providers is higher in isolated rural area than in suburbs of rural center.The same author shows the number of service providers in rural suburbs is smaller than the on in rural centres (defined as having at least 1500 jobs).
 The whole form a curve is also coherent with \cite{Hubert2009} who shows that in the rural and weakly urban areas the average daily moving time is 16 minutes in 1994 and 17 minutes in 2008 in France (for those moving by car).

 Finally, within municipalities of 3000 inhabitants, the ones which are $tMFM > 30$ have about 0.02 proximity job services per inhabitant more than municipalities close to $MFM$ ($tMFM < 15$), while this difference is about 0.005 within muncipalities of 500 inhabitants.
 This suggests that the same population changes in municipalities of 3000 inhabitants, have a significantly higher impact on the proximity service jobs in municipalities far from $MFM$ than in municipalities close to $MFM$.
 In municipalities of 500 inhabitants $tMFM$ seems to have a weaker impact.